arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 - [Windows PowerShell 3.0]( http://microsoft.com/powershell/) (or higher)
 - Windows Azure PowerShell Cmdlets v0.7.1 (or higher)
-	- Follow the [Install Windows Azure PowerShell](http://www.windowsazure.com/en-us/manage/install-and-configure-windows-powershell/#Install) how to guide to install the cmdlets
+	- Follow the [Install Windows Azure PowerShell](http://www.windowsazure.com/en-us/manage/install-and-configure-windows-powershell/#Install) how-to guide to install the cmdlets.
 - A Windows Azure subscription
-	- Sign up for a [Free Trial](http://aka.ms/watk-freetrial)
+	- Sign up for a [Free Trial](http://aka.ms/watk-freetrial).
 	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start development and test on Windows Azure.
 	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Windows Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
 	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly credits of Windows Azure at no charge.
 - A Windows Server 2012 virtual machine
-	- Follow the [Quickly create a virtual machine](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx#bk_Quick) section of the [Create or Delete Virtual Machines Using Windows Azure Cmdlets](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx) how to guide to create a Windows Server virtual machine (make sure to pick a Windows Server 2012 image from the images list).
+	- Follow the [Quickly create a virtual machine](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx#bk_Quick) section of the [Create or Delete Virtual Machines Using Windows Azure Cmdlets](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx) how-to guide to create a Windows Server virtual machine (make sure to pick a Windows Server 2012 image from the images list).

 		> **Note:**  You can use the following command to retrieve the name of the latest Windows Server 2012 image available.